Uniform continuity bounds for information characteristics of quantum channels depending on input dimension and on input energy: Continuity bounds for basic capacities of channels with finite input dimension.

-The \emph{quantum capacity} of a channel characterizes the ultimate rate of transmission of quantum information (quantum states) through a channel (see details in \cite{H-SCI,Wilde}).
+The \emph{quantum capacity} of a channel characterizes the ultimate rate of quantum information transmission through a channel (see details in \cite{H-SCI,Wilde}).
 By the Lloyd-Devetak-Shor theorem (cf.~\cite{D,L}) the quantum capacity of a channel $\,\Phi:A\rightarrow B\,$ is given by the regularized expression